lv8pv/kickstart-modular.nvim/README.md

 ## Introduction
-*This is a fork of [dam9000/kickstart-modular.nvim][1] that again is a fork of [nvim-lua/kickstart.nvim][2] that moves from a single file to a multi file configuration.*
+*This is a fork of [dam9000/kickstart-modular.nvim][1] that again is a fork of [nvim-lua/kickstart.nvim][2] that moves from a single file to a multi file configuration.* Some of the changes in this fork are based on files found at [saphorous/kickstart-modular.nvim][10]

 > [!NOTE]
 > This fork is only intended for my use and my OS (Linux), I don't consider how any of my changes will work for you in